 The envelopes’ direction is determined by the moving average’s direction.

-The price is on an uptrend when the envelopes are heading higher.
+price is on an uptrend when the envelopes are heading higher.

-The price is neither in an uptrend nor a downturn while the envelopes are moving sideways.
+You will see that prices are neither in an uptrend nor a downturn while the envelopes are moving sideways.
 The price is regarded as directionless and the trend is neutral.

 When the price rises above or below the envelopes, you should pay notice.